Maddosaurus/maddosaurus.github.io/_posts/2020-06-07-htb-jarvis.md

 ```

 The web page on port 80 is a php site with not much at the first glance.
 On port 64999 you'll get a blank page with "Hey you have been banned for 90 seconds, don't be bad" on the first call.
-Interesting.
-Let's get the gobuster warmed up!
+As a preliminary investigation, gobuster is used to find additional content on the webserver.

 ## Gobuster port 80
 ```